 The ABC Plus Project

-One of my hobbies is music: I play folk and early music on a bunch of wind instruments.
+IntroductionOne of my hobbies is music: I play folk and early music on a bunch of wind instruments.
 I find that the ABC music notation language is a wonderful tool to typeset sheet music.
 ABC is one of the best designed, easy to use, well-thought out, and nicely implemented notation formats I've ever seen.
 It's an excellent alternative to other good notation languages like GNU Lilypond, or MusiXTeX, or Philip's Music Writer.
 You can write music in a very simple ASCII format and convert it to MIDI, or typeset it to make professional-looking scores.
+ABC was originally designed for simple melodies, but there have been efforts to extend the notation.
+The ABC Music Standard is now at version 2.2, and supports polyphony and lots of other features.
+Some ABC applications implement most of the the ABC 2 language; low-level details (formatting and MIDI effects) are supported too.
+The purpose of the ABC Plus project is to provide software and documentation for this extended ABC release.
+This is an example of classical music written in ABC Plus; it sounds like this.
+What I informally call ABC Plus is, in practice, the current implementation of ABC 2.

-All RPMs and .deb packages available on this site were built on a Mint GNU/Linux 20.0 system.
-I built the RPM packages first, then I made the .deb package using the alien converter.
+All RPMs and .deb packages available on this site were built on a

 A couple of notes.